cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/brokers/DatacenterBroker.rst

    :param cloudlet: the cloudlet to be bind to a given Vm
    :param vm: the vm to bind the Cloudlet to
    :return: true if the Cloudlet was found in the waiting list and was bind to the given Vm, false it the Cloudlet was not found in such a list (that may mean it wasn't submitted yet or was already created)

+defaultVmMapper
+^^^^^^^^^^^^^^^

+.. java:method::  Vm defaultVmMapper(Cloudlet cloudlet)
+   :outertype: DatacenterBroker

+   Selects a VM to execute a given Cloudlet.
+The method defines the default policy used to map VMs for Cloudlets that are waiting to be created.

+   Since this default policy can be dynamically changed by calling \ :java:ref:`setVmMapper(Function)`\ , this method will always return the default policy provided by the subclass where the method is being called.

+   :param cloudlet: the cloudlet that needs a VM to execute
+   :return: the selected Vm for the cloudlet or \ :java:ref:`Vm.NULL`\  if no suitable VM was found

+   **See also:** :java:ref:`.getVmMapper()`

 getCloudletCreatedList
 ^^^^^^^^^^^^^^^^^^^^^^